0000duck/franka_dynamic_control/read_me.txt

 1) Open the corresponding CoppeliaSim scene inside the folder:

    - franka_scene.ttt --> to simulate free motion tasks;
-   - franka_int.ttt --> to simulate an interaction task with the environment;
+   - franka_int.ttt --> to simulate an interaction/grasping task with the environment;
-   - franka_grasp.ttt --> to simulate a grasping task of an object.

 2) Set the value of flag fuse inside Main.m file to the corresponding demo: